The math that never adds up

 Step 1: capture everything in one inbox

-The first step is creating a single capture point for both work and family tasks – not two apps, not a work planner and a fridge whiteboard.
-One inbox that collects everything before you decide what to do with it.
+The first step is creating a single capture point for both work and family tasks, not two apps, not a work planner and a fridge whiteboard.
+One inbox collects everything before you decide what to do with it.
 This might be a notes app on your phone, a shared digital list, or even a pocket notebook you carry everywhere.

 The rule is simple: if it enters your brain, it goes into the inbox within 60 seconds.
-Masicampo and Baumeister’s 2011 research found that making a plan for an unfulfilled goal reduces its cognitive grip as effectively as completing the goal itself [4].
-Writing a task down isn’t organizing the task — capturing the task in writing releases the mental hold that unfulfilled obligations have on working memory [4].
+Masicampo and Baumeister’s 2011 research found that formulating a specific plan for an unfulfilled goal eliminates the intrusive thoughts it generates, freeing your attention and cognitive bandwidth for whatever comes next [4].
+This is the Zeigarnik effect in reverse: an open loop nags until it is either finished or concretely planned.
+Formulating a specific plan releases the mental hold that unfulfilled obligations have on your attention.
+Capture is not organization; it is relief [4].

 Step 2: process with context tags